scollier/SATraining/configFlannel.md

 Do not move forward until you can ping from container to container on different hosts.

 Exit the containers on each node when finished.

+##**Troubleshooting**

+### Restarting services

+Restart services in this order:

+1. etcd
+1. flanneld
+1. docker

+### Networking

+Flannel configures an overlay network that docker uses. `ip a` must show docker and flannel on the same network.

+Flannel has file `/usr/lib/systemd/system/docker.service.d/flannel.conf` which sources `/run/flannel/docker`, generated from the `flannel-config.json` file. etcd stores the flannel configuration for the Master.
+Flannel runs on each node host (minion) to setup a unique class-C container network.